-Hi, I’m Rick, and I’ve been preaching about the Mediterranean diet since back in my days of living in Italy.
+Hi, I’m Dr. Rick Zullo, and I’ve been preaching about the Mediterranean diet since back in my days of living in Italy.
 Those years showed me first-hand how the Italian lifestyle is at once delicious, healthy, and easy to maintain.
 I didn’t set out to make these “discoveries,” but rather they came as the natural consequence of trying my best to adapt to the local culture.

 Years later, when I eventually found myself back in the United States, I couldn’t believe how difficult it was to export those same eating habits and lifestyle norms.
 Our culture doesn’t encourage it and our food delivery systems make it almost impossible.